CUET History Syllabus & Comprehensive Study Plan

 The Story of the First Cities Harappan Archaeology

-• Broad overview: Early urban centers.
+• Broad overview: Early urban centres.

 • Story of discovery: Harappan civilization.